FurTrader/OverkillSolarBMS/BLE _bluetooth_protocol.md

 # BLE protocol documentation
 ### Bluetooth module protocol for JBD BMSs

-NOTE: I am transcribing my written notes a few months after doing this work and I may be forgetting the meaning of certain things. -ST
+NOTE: I am transcribing my written notes a few months after doing this work and I may be forgetting the meaning of certain things.
+All numbers are hexidecimal unless specified otherwise -ST

 We reverse engineered the BLE (bluetooth low energy) protocol using a sniffer and wireshark.